I devote all my attentions to improving the welfare of my subjects, since I wish to

 perceive their own nationhood; the person by whose existence and dignity the national unity is

-General de Gaulle in a speech addressed to Queen Elizabeth
+de Gaulle in a speech addressed to Queen Elizabeth II.

-only power, in short, is to deny power to anyone else.
-Any attempt to tamper with the royal prerogative must
+in short, is to deny power to anyone else.
+Any attempt to tamper with the royal prerogative must be firmly

-every week, has a confidential and not necessarily comfortable conversation with a monarch: that is to say
+Minister, every week, has a confidential and not necessarily comfortable conversation with a monarch: that

 beyond patriotism and who has seen governments rise and fall over decades.
 This sense of continuity, of a nation